hashicorp/terraform-provider-awscc/contributing/FAQ.md

 #### Launch Schedule

-At present we plan to release the provider weekly, rolling up any additions from AWS collecting over the preceding week.
+At present, we plan to release the provider weekly, rolling up any additions from AWS collecting over the preceding week.
 This means you could wait up to a week to see the service in the provider.
 We do plan to narrow this gap as the provider reaches GA status.

 #### CloudFormation Schema Version